-Administrative management of the department is broken into four divisions consisting of EMS, Fire Operations, Inspectional Services, and Training.
-Click Here to view the FD org chart.
+Administrative management of the department is broken into four divisions consisting of EMS, Fire Operations, Inspectional Services, Training and Emergency Management.
+Click Here to view the FD flow chart.

 Each "Chief Officer" is assigned a division in addition to their shift assignments.
 As the division head they are responsible to the Fire Chief for the administrative control of all aspects of the division including budget preparation and management as well as strategic planning.
 Lieutenants and Coordinators further subdivide divisional responsibilities and report directly to the division head.